livewire/docs/source/docs/dirty-states.blade.md

 ## Toggling classes on other elements {#toggling-classes}

-The class and atribute modifiers can be used in the same way for referenced elements
+The class and attribute modifiers can be used in the same way for referenced elements

 @code(['lang' => 'html'])
 <div>